Spurious Valleys in Two-layer Neural Network Optimization Landscapes: Future directions

 The topological properties studied in this paper, however, do not yet capture fundamental aspects that are necessary to explain the empirical success of deep learning methods.
 We identify a number of different directions that deserve further attention.

-The positive results presented above rely on being able to reduce the network to the case when (convex) optimization over the second layer is sufficient to reach optimal weight values.
+The positive results presented above rely on being able to reduce the network to the case when (convex) optimization over the output layer is sufficient to reach optimal weight values.
 A better understanding of first layer dynamics needs to be carried out.
 Moreover, in such positive results we only proved non-existence of (high) energy barriers.
 While this is an interesting property from the optimization point of view, it is also not sufficient to guarantee convergence of local descent algorithms.
 Another informative property of the loss function that should be addressed in future works is the existence of local descents in non optimal points: for every $\btheta_0\in\Theta$ non optimal and any neighborhood $\mathcal{U}\subseteq \Theta$ of $\btheta_0$, there exists $\btheta\in\mathcal{U}$ such that $L(\btheta)<L(\btheta_0)$.
 More generally, our present work is not informative on the performance of gradient descent in the regimes with no spurious valley.

 The other very important point to be addressed in future is how to extend the above results to architectures of more practical interest.
-Depth and the specific linear structure of Convolutional Neural Networks, critical to explain the excellent empirical performance of deep learning in computer vision, text or speech, need to be exploited, as well as specific design choices such as Residual connections and several normalization strategies -- as done recently in \cite{shamir2018resnets} and \cite{santurkar2018does} respectively.
+Depth and the specific linear structure of Convolutional Neural Networks, critical to explain the excellent empirical performance of deep learning in computer vision, text or speech, need to be exploited, as well as specific design choices such as Residual connections and several normalization strategies -- as done recently in \citep{shamir2018resnets} and \citep{santurkar2018does} respectively.
 This also requires making specific assumptions on the data distribution, and is left for future work.

 \paragraph{Acknowledgements} We would like to thank G\'erard Ben Arous and L\'eon Bottou for fruitful discussions, and Jean Ponce for valuable comments and corrections of the original version of this manuscript.
-The first author would also like to thank Jumageldi Charyyev for fruitful discussions on the proofs of several propositions and Andrea Ottolini for valuable comments on a previous version of this manuscript.
+LV would also like to thank Jumageldi Charyyev for fruitful discussions on the proofs of several propositions and Andrea Ottolini for valuable comments on a previous version of this manuscript.
+LV was partially supported by NSF grant DMS-1719545.
+ASB was partially supported by NSF grants DMS-1712730 and DMS-1719545, and by a grant from the Sloan Foundation.
+JB acknowledges the partial support by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF 1845360, and Samsung Electronics.